-The Stratton Foster Academic Support Center staff is here to ensure our student-athletes fulfill their academic obligations with discipline, perseverance, and integrity.
-An Academic Counselor’s responsibilities include, but are not limited to, meeting weekly or bi-weekly with all student-athletes from their assigned athletic teams, monitoring study hall, checking class attendance, and referring the student-athletes to the appropriate campus-wide resources.
+The Stratton Foster Student Services Center staff is here to ensure our student-athletes fulfill their academic obligations with discipline, perseverance, and integrity.
+A Student Services Coordinator’s responsibilities include, but are not limited to, meeting weekly or bi-weekly with all student-athletes from their assigned athletic teams, monitoring study hall, checking class attendance, and referring the student-athletes to the appropriate campus-wide resources.

-The Academic Counselor meets weekly with every freshman and all student-athletes who are in danger of falling short of achieving good academic standing by Vanderbilt University standards.
+The Student Services Coordinator meets weekly with every freshman and all student-athletes who are in danger of falling short of achieving good academic standing by Vanderbilt University standards.
 In these weekly meetings, the following items are discussed:

 - Academic progress, including recent grades the student-athlete has received on exams, papers, quizzes, projects, and/or class assignments.